hansroh/skitai/README.rst

 These app life cycle methods will be called by this order,

-- startup (wac): when app imported on skitai server started
+- before_mount (wac): when app imported on skitai server started
 - mounted (*was*): called first with was (instance of wac)
 - loop whenever app is reloaded,

+  - oldapp.before_umount (*was*): when app.use_reloader is True and app is reloaded. it is for shutting down current app
-  - reload (wac): when app.use_reloader is True and app is reloaded
+  - oldapp.umounted (wac): when app.use_reloader is True and app is reloaded. it is for shutting down current app

-    - mounted (*was*): recalled whenver reloaded
+  - newapp.before_remount (wac)
+  - newapp.remounted (*was*)

-- umount (*was*): called last with was (instance of wac)
+- before_umount (*was*): called last with was (instance of wac), add shutting down process
-- shutdown (wac): when skitai server enter shutdown process
+- umounted (wac): when skitai server enter shutdown process

 Please note that first arg of startup, reload and shutdown is *wac* not *was*. *wac* is Python Class object of 'was', so mainly used for sharing Skitai server-wide object via was.object before instancelizing to *was*.